Moscow mule: History

 Eric Felten quotes Wes Price in an article that was published in 2007 in The Wall Street Journal "I just wanted to clean out the basement," Price would say of creating the Moscow mule.
 "I was trying to get rid of a lot of dead stock."
 The first one he mixed he served to the actor Broderick Crawford.
 "It caught on like wildfire," Price bragged."

 The Moscow mule is often served in a copper mug.
 The popularity of this drinking vessel is attributable to Martin, who went around the United States to sell Smirnoff vodka and popularize the Moscow mule.
 Martin asked bartenders to pose with a specialty copper mug and a bottle of Smirnoff vodka, and took Polaroid photographs of them.
 He took two photos, leaving one with the bartender for display.
 The other photo was put into a collection and used as proof to the next bar Martin visited of the popularity of the Moscow mule.
 The copper mug remains, to this day, a popular serving vessel for the Moscow mule.

 According to a 1942 Insider Hollywood article, the Moscow mule was most popular in Los Angeles, where it originated.
 The Nevada State Journal (October 12, 1943) reinforced the mule's popularity in reporting: "Already the mule is climbing up into the exclusive handful of most-popular mixed drinks".
 It became known as a favorite drink of Reno casino owner William F. Harrah.
 In his book Beat the Dealer (1964), Edward O. Thorp did not name the Tahoe casino where he thought he had been poorly treated as a card counter.
 Instead, he wrote, "Immediately I had a Moscow mule", subtly hinting that the location was Harrah's Lake Tahoe, due to Harrah's then well-known proclivity for the drink.

-In 2022, during the Russian invasion of Ukraine, some American and Canadian bars began to refer to the drink as a "Kyiv mule" – referring to the Ukrainian capital of Kyiv – in protest of the invasion.
+Following the Russian invasion of Ukraine in February 2022, some American and Canadian bars began to refer to the drink as a "Kyiv mule" – referring to the Ukrainian capital of Kyiv – in protest of the invasion.